-When it comes to the Houston weather, it can be hard to manage keeping your home cool without spending a lot.
+When it comes to the Houston weather, it can be difficult to manage keeping your home cool without spending a lot.
 According to the Department of Energy, the average homeowner will spend nearly half their energy bill on their heating and cooling needs, around $875 a year.
-However, if you’d like to potentially lower that number, it might be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.
+However, if you’d like to potentially lower that number, it may be time to consider scheduling air conditioner service and a consultation to talk through a potential upgrade for your home’s air conditioning system.

 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

 Some of the savings will be dependent on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.

 Of course, newer, energy efficient air conditioners may help take a chunk out of your energy bill, but don’t short sell the importance of routine air conditioner service.
 Hogan and Dan DiClerico, senior editor of Consumer Reports also note that cleaning and changing air filters can greatly improve the performance of your air conditioner.